mrdoob/three.js/editor/docs/Implementing additional commands for undo-redo.md

 	toJSON: function () {

-		var output = Cmd.prototype.toJSON.call( this );
+		var output = Cmd.prototype.toJSON.call( this );	// Call 'toJSON'-method of prototype 'Cmd'

-		// TODO: serialize relevant information to json so that
+		// TODO: serialize all the necessary information as part of 'output' (JSON-format)
-		// it can be restored in 'fromJSON'
+		// so that it can be restored in 'fromJSON'

 		return output;